 • All-inclusive package discount price: with voucher or driving school flyer (stamped by the DS), the all-inclusive package or only the FA course at shown discount price (does only apply if discounted price is stated)!

-• Optional: eye test and passport photos available at an affordable price at any course location, without booking!
+• Optional: eye test and passport photos available at an affordable price at our course location (not in Lichtenberg), without booking!

 ▲ Together against Corona:Keep your distance + wear FFP2 mask + hygiene when coughing & sneezing + hand washing

 • Please note that the hygiene rules in accordance with the SARS-CoV-2 containment measures regulation (https://www.berlin.de/corona/massnahmen/verordnung/) are mandatory!

 ⚠ We recommend wearing a mouth-nose cover, the distance regulation of at least 1.5 meters to other people must not be undercut despite mouth-nose cover (e.g. during breaks) to reduce the risk of infection for yourself and others!